Blog

 • Personality

-A font that is too tricky to read can convey a lack of organization and attention to detail, both of which could reflect how successfully you can execute a task in the eyes of a hiring manager.
+A font that is too tricky to read can convey a lack of organization and attention to detail, both of which could translate into how successfully you can execute a task in the eyes of a hiring manager.
 A flashier, harder-to-read font may draw attention away from what matters in a resume: your skills and experience that benefit someone recruiting you for company.

 Too often, experienced professionals find that their resumes are getting overlooked because of the fonts used.
 That is why it is essential to choose the right font for your resume.